Eldon, Oklahoma

 Eldon is an unincorporated community and census-designated place (CDP) in Cherokee County, Oklahoma, United States.
-The population was 368 at the 2010 census, a loss of 62.3 percent from 991 at the 2000 census, due largely to shrinkage of the CDP boundaries.
+As of the 2020 census, Eldon had a population of 347.
 It lies east of Tahlequah at the junction of U.S. Highway 62 and State Highway 51.
 The Eldon Post Office existed from March 20, 1911, until May 30, 1936.
 The community is said to have been named for Eldon, Illinois.

 Geography

 Eldon is located along the eastern edge of Cherokee County in the valley of the Baron Fork of the Illinois River.
 U.S. Route 62 leads west 8 mi to Tahlequah and east 20 mi to Westville near the Arkansas border.
 State Highway 51 leads southeast from Eldon 16 mi to Stilwell.

 Eldon is bordered to the south by the CDP of Welling and to the east by Adair County.

 According to the United States Census Bureau, the Eldon CDP has a total area of 23.7 km2, of which 23.4 sqkm is land and 0.4 sqkm, or 1.50%, is water.
 The Census Bureau reduced the area recorded as Eldon to its current boundaries from 18.5 sqmi as of the 2000 census.